Marcus Holmgren Pedersen

-Marcus Holmgren Pedersen (born 16 July 2000) is a Norwegian professional footballer who plays as a right-back for Italian club Torino and the Norway national team.
+Marcus Holmgren Pedersen (born 16 July 2000) is a Norwegian professional footballer who plays as a right-back for Super League Greece club Olympiacos and the Norway national team.

 Club career

 Early life

 Hailing from Hammerfest, Pedersen started playing youth football in HIF/Stein.
 In 2016 he moved to Tromsø to attend the Norwegian School of Elite Sport there, and transferred to the youth section of Tromsø IL.

 Tromsø

-Pedersen got his debut for Tromsø when he came in as an 86th-minute substitute in a Norwegian Cup first round tie against Skjervøy on 18 April 2018.
+Pedersen made his debut for Tromsø when he came in as an 86th-minute substitute in a Norwegian Cup first round tie against Skjervøy on 18 April 2018.
 He got his league debut in a 1–0 loss against Odd on 28 October 2018, and became the first player from Hammerfest to play in the top division of Norwegian football.

 On 5 May 2019, he received a red card for a professional foul and was sent off in the 88th minute of the game against Kristiansund.